Member Log In | Press Room | Site Map

 7. Trust and Estate Distributions and Fiduciary Accountings

-SNA member attorneys have extensive experience in the distribution of trust and estate monies, as well as the tax experience necessary to ensure that funds and fund transfers are handled properly.
+SNA member attorneys understand the complexities involved in distributing trust and estate monies.
+Their knowledge of tax regulations ensures that funds and fund transfers are handled properly.

 8. Estate and Trust Administration